Starmer to press on with welfare reforms as 120 Labour MPs prepare to defy him

 The Prime Minister confirmed a Commons vote on the plans to squeeze sickness and incapacity benefits will go ahead on Tuesday despite 120 Labour MPs publicly backing a move to block the legislation.

-He acknowledged it is “tough going” but “the important thing is to focus on the change that we want to bring about”.
+He acknowledged it is “tough going” but “the important thing is to focus on the change that we want to bring about” rather than the “noises off”.

 Sir Keir defended his leadership against accusations he had misjudged the mood in his party, insisting he is “comfortable with reading the room”.